hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

   ◉ What is a VCS?

-  ◉ Terraform Cloud VCS Workflow
+  ◉ HCP Terraform VCS Workflow

   ◉ Managing infrastructure changes in VCS
 notes: